 How to Use External Ssd As Scratch Disk Photoshop?
 10 Steps!

-A Scratch disk in Photoshop is essentially a virtual work space that Photoshop uses to perform its operations when the computer RAM is fully consumed.
+A Scratch disk in Photoshop is essentially a virtual workspace that Photoshop uses to perform its operations when the computer RAM is fully consumed.

 When you set an external SSD as scratch disk, Photoshop will use it for temporary storage, which helps to increase your computer’s performance, particularly if you’re working on large files.